 Lee muttered something that sounded like Doubt it.

-"Maybe we can ask the Northern Water Tribe when we get there," Aang proposed.
+"Let's ask the Northern Water Tribe when we get there," Aang proposed.

 "Since the start of the war, the Northern Water Tribe has only fought defensively," he explained.
 "They guard their waters and a couple northern Earth Kingdom villages from Fire Nation incursions, but that's it.
 When the Fire Nation realized the Northeners weren't going to move from their ice fortresses, they decided to leave them alone and focus their efforts on the Southern Water Tribe, who controlled most of the sea and were doing the most damage, and then on the Earth Kingdom."